-The growing awareness of environmental issues has lead to customers placing increased pressure on companies and restaurants to be totally transparent about the products they sell.
+Prior to the COVID-19 pandemic, growing awareness of environmental issues led to customers placing increased pressure on companies and restaurants to be totally transparent about the products they sell.

-Understanding a food’s origin is currently one of the hottest food trends.
-Customers want to where it came from, what’s in it, and how it’s made.
-With an increased pressure on corporate social responsibility, customers are less forgiving of companies who don’t share their values.
+Though COVID-19 has put some environmental concerns on the backburner, understanding a food’s origin is still one of the hottest food trends.
+Customers want to know where it came from, what’s in it, and how it’s made.
+With increased pressure on corporate social responsibility, customers are less forgiving of companies who don’t share their values.

 And it’s not just about food anymore.
 Customers want restaurants to embrace sustainable packaging practices too.
-Nearly two-thirds of Americans demand sustainable packaging and clear labeling.
+According to a survey by Asia Pulp & Paper, nearly two-thirds of Americans demand sustainable packaging and clear labeling.

-This means that plastics and anything that can’t be recycled is a no-no. Instead, biodegradable, eco-friendly, and even edible packaging is in.
-Many restaurants are already following suit with McDonald’s announcing they would ditch foam packaging in 2018 and Starbucks promising to make coffee cups that are 100% recyclable.
+This means that single-use plastics and anything that can’t be recycled is a no-no. Instead, biodegradable, eco-friendly, and even edible packaging is in.
+Many restaurants are already following suit, with McDonald’s announcing they would ditch foam packaging in 2018 and Starbucks testing greener coffee cups that are both recyclable and compostable.

 The bottom line?

 Sustainable packaging can help you win over customers who support environmentally conscious brands.
-On the flip side, fail to adopt sustainable practices and you’ll probably feel the wrath of customers who care deeply about these issues.
-What side of the fence will you be on?
+On the flip side, fail to adopt sustainable practices and you might feel the wrath of customers who care deeply about these issues.

-The minimalism trend is present everywhere: Clean and simple websites, book covers with less clutter, and yes – you guessed it – packaging free from unnecessary materials and cluttered designs.
+The minimalism trend is present everywhere: Clean and simple websites, book covers with less clutter, and yes, you guessed it, packaging that’s free from unnecessary materials and cluttered designs.

 There are many factors:

-To remain ahead of the curve, include relevant information and graphics on your packaging and only use essential materials.
+To remain ahead of the curve, remove any irrelevant information and graphics from your packaging, and only include the essentials.

 The rise of this trend isn’t surprising.
-Personalization offers many benefits for companies, It helps them create stronger, more emotional connections with customers and gives them free, word-of-mouth marketing thanks to social media.
+Personalization offers many benefits for companies, It helps restaurant staff learn the names of regulars, creating stronger, more emotional connections with customers.
+If the packaging is shared on social media, it also gives restaurants free word-of-mouth marketing.